BaalMac/ghidra_example/README.md

 >*Note: Im aware that this is a super simple task to find the flag and its how its not worth using ghidra, its more of a proof of concept on how to use Ghidra as a beginner.
 I also added the c++ script if anyone wants to change it and compile it themselves.
 Will make more challenging CTFs to better grasp Ghidra.*

+Please run these CTFs in the Terminal.

+Linux > /path/to/directory/Ghidra_Linux

+Windows > /Path/to/Directory/Ghidra_Windows.exe

 Will upload guide to my blog soon... ^-^